-Classical education often seems to have its own language to those unfamiliar with classical schools.
-We talk about memetic teaching, paideia and the liberal arts, and that favorite of all words… “trivium”.
+To some, classical education seems to have its own language.
+We talk about memetic teaching, paideia and the liberal arts, and of course that favorite of all words… “trivium”.

 The “trivium” is a hallmark of classical schools, and in many ways it establishes our classical bona fides.
 To follow the trivium is to acknowledge the importance of human nature in education, and to support children in the natural progress of their intellectual development.